-- 1. Biblical standards of modesty (I Timothy 2:9, Romans 12:1) - 2.
-The desire for a neat, clean, and attractive appearance.
+- Biblical standards of modesty (1 Timothy 2:9, Romans 12:1) - The desire for a neat, clean and attractive appearance, being courteous of our neighbors while avoiding extremes.

 To maintain modesty, dress should be distinctly masculine or feminine.
 Students are not permitted to dress like the opposite gender (Deuteronomy 22:5).
-Dress and appearance codes will be enforced at all times including after school activities or any other school function.
+Dress and appearance codes will be enforced at all times including after school activities or any other school functions.